Rocky De La Fuente 2016 presidential campaign

 Rocky De La Fuente ran a third-party campaign for the presidency of the United States in the 2016 election.
 De La Fuente had sought the Democratic Party's nomination during their presidential primaries.
-De La Fuente did not win any delegates to the 2016 Democratic National Convention, but he came in third by total votes received.
+De La Fuente did not win any delegates to the 2016 Democratic National Convention, but he came in fourth by total votes received.
 De La Fuente founded the American Delta Party and ran as its presidential nominee with running mate Michael Steinberg.
 He was also the presidential nominee of the Reform Party, which had ballot access in Florida, Louisiana, and Mississippi.
 He received 33,136 votes in the general election, placing him eighth in the popular vote.

 Democratic primary campaign

 De La Fuente filed his candidacy for President of the United States with the Federal Election Commission as a Democrat.
 He identified himself as a progressive Democrat.
 He said that he was inspired to run after becoming dissatisfied with the slate of candidates, especially Donald Trump, whom he accused of alienating large segments of the population.
 On immigration, De La Fuente supported a path to citizenship and was against the wall proposed by Donald Trump.

 De La Fuente subsequently has said that the reason he opted to seek the Democratic nomination, rather than the Republican nomination, is that he hoped that the Democratic primary's smaller field of candidates would make it easier for him to stand out.
 The Republican party had 17 candidates, more than three times the number of major candidates who sought the Democratic nomination.

 Below is a table of the results of primaries in which De La Fuente competed during the Democratic primaries.
 The total number of votes De La Fuente received can be found in the Votes column.
 The rank in which De La Fuente came among candidates/ballot options can be found in the Place column.